RavenCutie21/Voice-Changer-Settings/README.md

 # An Asshole's guide to W-Okada's RealTimeVoiceChangerClient and it's Settings
 Read this if you DO NOT trust me : https://docs.google.com/document/d/11eofqJXiHiVsLt_JjCwHROt_0OSryPFb1toyDBuLoXc/edit it is a different guide made my someone else, but it ALSO covers the installation and what version to pick.

-I have to add this since the guide above removed this for whatever reason
+~~I have to add this since the guide above removed this for whatever reason~~ IT HAS BEEN ADDED BACK BUT JUST IN CASE IT STAYS HERE

 VAC (Virtual-Audio-Cable by Muzychenko) - this virtual cable runs better than the one by SHITMEETER and you dont even have to change any settings, it has lower latency and a better audio quality